 The existing evidence suggests that the structure of a limitation on punitive damages is important to that limitation's ultimate effect on awards.
 In particular, state-level caps are set low enough to constitute a binding constraint on adjudicators awarding punitive damages even in cases where the total amount of damages is not very high.
-However, caps lose their effectiveness in the most egregious cases because their exceptions inhibit their ability to constrain punitive awards.
-In contrast, the single-digit-ratio limitation announced in State Farm is not set low enough to bind adjudicators in typical cases where punitive damages awards are not substantially greater than the accompanying compensatory damages award.
-State Farm's limitation, however, contains so few exceptions that it represents a binding constraint on even the largest awards.
-These differential effects can be instructive in devising a clearer constitutional doctrine to govern punitive damages than currently exists under State Farm.
+Caps lose their effectiveness in the most egregious cases, however, because their exceptions inhibit their ability to constrain punitive awards.166 In contrast, the single-digit-ratio limitation announced in State Farm is not set low enough to bind adjudicators in typical cases where punitive damages awards are not substantially greater than the accompanying compensatory damages award.
+State Farm's limitation, however, contains so few exceptions that it represents a binding constraint on even the largest awards.167 These differential effects can be instructive in devising a clearer constitutional doctrine to govern punitive damages than currently exists under State Farm.

 How this should be done depends on whether the losses involve replaceable financial losses or irreplaceable health impacts, such as fatalities.
 Specifically, for financial losses, the Court can achieve its goal of returning predictability to punitive damages awards by establishing that, only in the rarest cases, may punitive damages exceed compensatory damages by more than three times, i.e., establish a 3:1 ratio limit.
-In the case of irreplaceable losses, such as the loss of life in a wrongful death case, the pertinent deterrence value is to set the sum of compensatory damages and punitive damages equal to the value of a statistical life.131 In this Section, we first describe the legal and empirical justifications for such limits before offering additional insight into how these limits can contribute to predictability in punitive damages awards.
+In the case of irreplaceable losses, such as the loss of life in a wrongful death case, the pertinent deterrence value is to set the sum of compensatory damages and punitive damages equal to the value of a statistical